histoire-dev/histoire/docs/guide/hierarchy.md

 ## Custom

-If you want a custom hierarchy, you can define your own function that takes the `title` and the `path` of your story as the argument, and return an array of string being the path of your story in the app;
+If you want a custom hierarchy, you can define your own function that takes an object with the `title` and the `path` of your story as an argument, and returns an array of string being the path of your story in the app.

 ```ts{5}
 // histoire.config.ts